Gear4music (Holdings) plc

 The Group has effective procedures in place to monitor and deal with conflicts of interest.
 The Board is aware of the other commitments and interests of its Directors, and changes to these commitments and interests are reported to and agreed with the rest of the Board.

-The Board is satisfied that, between the Directors, it has an effective and appropriate balance of skills and experience, including in the areas of e-commerce, retailing, procurement, software development, marketing, and finance.
+The Board is satisfied that, between the Directors, it has an effective and appropriate balance of skills and experience, including in the areas of e-commerce, retail, procurement, software development, marketing, and finance.

-An up to date outline of the relevant skills and experience that each Director brings to the Board is detailed within the Director Biographies on page 42-43 of our 2020 Annual Report and Accounts.
+An up-to-date outline of the relevant skills and experience that each Director brings to the Board is detailed within the Director Biographies in the Annual Report and Accounts.
 Each Director keeps their skillset up to date by attending external training, interactions with experts in their field, and reading relevant publications.

-Director performance is reviewed through an annual appraisal process.
-The Chief Executive Officer is appraised by the Chairman, the Executive Board members by the Chief Executive Officer, and the Non-Executive Board members by the Chairman.
-Each Director has access to the services of the Company Secretary if required.
+Each director is appraised through an appraisal process.
+The Chief Executive Officer is appraised by the Chair, the Executive Chair by the Senior Independent Director, Executive Board member(s) by the Chief Executive Officer, and the Non-Executive Board members by the Chair.
+Each director has access to the services of the Company Secretary if required.

 All Directors retire by rotation at regular intervals in accordance with the Company’s Articles of Association, with one-third (or whole number less than one-third) retiring at each Annual General Meeting.
 In addition, new Directors are subject to re-election at the Annual General Meeting following their appointment.

-A Nomination Committee will be formed ahead of any new Board appointments, to ensure that the search for candidates is conducted, and appointments are made, on merit, against objective criteria and with due regard for the benefits of diversity on the Board.
+A Nomination Committee is formed ahead of any new Board appointments, to ensure that the search for candidates is conducted, and appointments are made, on merit, against objective criteria and with due regard for the benefits of diversity on the Board.

 The Board and its committees seek external expertise and advice where required.